Coderguy71/FullAdder/README.md

 This is the verilog and constraint file of a half adder circuit.
 The half adder takes 3 single bit inputs and adds them together, outputting the sum and carry.
+The inputs are the user buttons as well as Pin 80 (SDIO_D2).
+This code works in GowinIDE utilizing a GW2AR-LV18QN88C8/I7 Tang Nano 20k FPGA Board.